openfaas/openfaas.github.io/_posts/2019-04-10-golang-serverless.md

 ## Tutorial

 Here we'll show you how to build a function using two of the available templates and compare the differences.
-We'll then show you have to construct a microservice followed by how we could get the best of both worlds using a Golang middleware template.
+We'll then show you how to construct a microservice followed by how we could get the best of both worlds using a Golang middleware template.

 I will be using the OpenFaaS CLI which is available via `brew install faas-cli`, [GitHub releases](https://github.com/openfaas/faas-cli/) or on Linux/Mac with: